flimflam-austin/hugo-cms-test/site/content/quick_reads/20180723-18-07-23-shark-week/index.md

       Odds of Dying by Shark

-      > _‘Mosquitos kill far more people than sharks.
+      > _"Mosquitos kill far more people than sharks.
 Family dogs kill far more people than sharks.
-Maybe 10 people worldwide are killed by sharks (per year).’_
+Maybe 10 people worldwide are killed by sharks (per year)."_